-COVID-19: what we’re doing to ensure business continuity has been added to Bookmarks.
+COVID-19: what we’re doing to ensure business continuity has been saved

 COVID-19: what we’re doing to ensure business continuity

-We have had a response team in place since the initial stages of the COVID-19 outbreak, working with local health authorities and following government guidance at all stages.
-Since then, we have enacted our resilience and business continuity plans to mitigate the impact of COVID-19 across our operations.
+We have enacted our resilience and business continuity plans to mitigate the impact of COVID-19 across our operations.
 This includes provision of advice and support to our people, the development of response plans, and upgrades to our IT infrastructure to increase capacity for secure remote working.

-To help guide our people, clients and other stakeholders, we have created a dedicated COVID-19 hub on our website, detailing important information and useful insights in relation to the pandemic, including guides for senior executives, government response, and sectorial analysis.
+To help guide our people, clients and other stakeholders, we have created a dedicated COVID-19 hub on our website, detailing important information and useful insights in relation to the pandemic, including guides for senior executives, updates on the government’s response, and sectorial analysis.

 In addition, we have established a weekly webinar series, Responding to COVID-19: Updates and practical steps, offering insights on the impact of COVID-19 on the global economy.
 Chaired by Ian Stewart, Deloitte’s Chief Economist, a panel of industry experts discuss our insight on the challenges organisations are facing, how they are responding and recommendations on actions they can take today.